SPFlow/SPFlow/README.md

 leaf = AutoLeaf(feature_contexts)
 print(isinstance(leaf, GaussianLayer)) # True
 ```
 `AutoLeaf` correctly matches `GaussianLayer`, since we now passed multiple feature context as a signature, which cannot be represented by a single Gaussian object.
 However, `GaussianLayer` can also represent single distributions.
 But as seen earlier, passing a single feature context will match `Gaussian` instead, because it is checked before `GaussianLayer`.
 To change the priorities (i.e., order) of known leaf modules, see `AutoLeaf` (CLASS AutoLeaf).
-To learn, how to create and register a custom leaf module, see (#custom-modules).
+To learn how to create and register a custom leaf module, see (#custom-modules).

 ### Structure Learning

 Instead of manually creating a model architecture, one can also use a structure learner.
-SPFlow ships with an implementation of the LearnSPN algorithm for learning the architecture of Sum-Product Networks (REF).
+SPFlow ships with an implementation of the LearnSPN algorithm (CITE) for learning the architecture of Sum-Product Networks (REF).
 A simple example:
 ```python
 from spflow.<backend>.learning.spn import learn_spn

 spn = learn_spn(data, feature_ctx)
 ```
 The algorithm uses randomized dependence coefficients (RDCs) to determine (in)dependencies between features for partitioning and k-Means clustering to divide the input data instances.
 However, custom partitioning and clustering methods can be specified.
 Note, that LearnSPN also learns the parameter values by default.
-For more details see (REF DOCUMENTATION LearnSPN).
+For more details see (REF DOCUMENTATION `learn_spn`).

 ## Backend Conversion

-Due to the one-to-one mappings between different backends, converting a model from on backend to another is as simple as:
+Due to the one-to-one mappings between different backends, converting a model from one backend to another is as simple as:
 ```python
 from spflow.torch.structure import toBase, toTorch